-Investigation of an informal complaint will be appropriate if the RDO or designee determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting harassment, discrimination, or retaliation.
-The RDO or designee will explain to any individual bringing an informal complaint that the RDO or designee may decide to initiate an investigation, even if the individual does not wish the RDO or designee to do so.
-The RDO or designee shall not disregard any allegations of harassment, discrimination, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.
+Any person may submit an Informal Complaint to the RDO or any other District or college administrator.
+Administrators receiving an Informal Complaint shall immediately notify the RDO in writing of all pertinent information and facts alleged in the Informal Complaint.
+Upon receipt of an Informal Complaint, the RDO or designee will notify the person bringing the Informal Complaint of his or her right to file a Formal Complaint, if the incident falls within the timeline for a Formal Complaint, and explain the procedure for doing so.
 If the individual is within the timelines and chooses not to submit a Formal Complaint, the RDO or designee will present the individual with a written description of the Formal Complaint process and a summary of the allegations provided by the individual making the Informal Complaint.
 This document will clearly indicate that the RDO or designee advised the individual of his or her option to file a Formal Complaint and that the individual chose not to do so.
 The RDO or designee will request the individual to sign and date the document.
 Signing the document does not preclude the individual from later deciding to file a Formal Complaint, if within the timelines to do so.
 If the individual chooses not to file a Formal Complaint, or if the alleged conduct falls outside the timeline to file a Formal Complaint, the RDO or designee shall consider the allegations contained in the Informal Complaint and determine the appropriate course of action.
-This may include efforts to informally resolve the matter, and/or a fact-finding-investigation.
+This may include efforts to informally resolve the matter, and/or a fact-findinginvestigation.
 Investigation of an informal complaint will be appropriate if the RDO or designee determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting Harassment, Discrimination, or Retaliation.
 The RDO or designee will explain to any individual bringing an Informal Complaint that the RDO or designee may decide to initiate an investigation, even if the individual does not wish the RDO or designee to do so.
 The RDO or designee shall not disregard any allegations of Harassment, Discrimination, or Retaliation on the basis that the alleged conduct falls outside the deadline to file a Formal Complaint.